 We Give Mother Nature some Help!!

-Although the amount of snow a Resort may have Grooming of the snow is just as important to the quality of the ski and snowboarding conditions.
-In fact it may be more important to ask if a Resort has been “grooming” rather to ask what their snow base is.
+Grooming is very important to the quality of the ski and snowboarding conditions.
+In fact, it may be more important to know if a ski area has been “grooming” rather to ask what the snow base is.
 Once there is a sufficient base of snow extra grooming will become the critical factor in the conditions.
 Snow Grooming is done with large and very expensive machines specifically designed for the ski industry.
-They are generally referred to as “Snow Cats” and in the hands of the professional and experienced “Cat Operators” every Alberta Resort employs these machines work wonders on the slopes.
+They are generally referred to as “Snow Cats” and in the hands of the professional and experienced “Cat Operators” every Alberta ski area employs these machines to work wonders on the slopes.
 The process of snow grooming involves moving snow from areas with plenty to areas that need extra and then tilling the snow to give it that “corduroy” look.
 Snow tilling is done with a large unit that attaches to the back of the Snow Cats and works like a huge rototiller.
 The results of tilling can take a hard packed ski run and turn it into fresh powdery snow.
-It takes a “ton” of work and a great deal of expense but Snow Grooming ensures that Alberta Resorts can offer the best conditions possible.
+It takes a “ton” of work and a great deal of expense but Snow Grooming ensures that Alberta ski areas can offer the best conditions possible.